tptirrell/tptirrell.github.io/_posts/2016-7-21-MovieRatings .md

 **The Data**

 Now that we've finished cleaning, we can now take a closer look at the data.

 The dataset includes 5,527 movies with a relatively balanced distribution of IMDb ratings.
 There is a deficiency of movies rated above 9 simply because there aren't many movies with such a high rating and more than 500 votes.

 ![functions](/images/Movies/1.png)

-We should also note that the data clearly skewes to movies released more recently with a median release year of 2004.
+We should also note that the data clearly skews to movies released more recently with a median release year of 2004.

 ![functions](/images/Movies/2.png)